 I hope you all LOVE these bites!
 They’re:

 These are the perfect snack to have around when you’re craving something sweet but healthy.
 Each bite provides a little fiber, protein, healthy fat, and natural sugars for an energy boost.
 Have one, have three, have six – no one’s looking.

 If you try this recipe, let us know!
 Leave a comment, rate it, and don’t forget to take a picture and tag it #minimalistbaker on Instagram!
 We’d love to see what you come up with.
 Cheers, friends!

-- 1 cup firmly packed (5.5 ounces or 155 g) dried unsweetened mango
+- 1 cup firmly packed dried unsweetened mango (1 cup = ~5.5 ounces)

-- 1/3 cup (27 g) unsweetened finely shredded coconut (also known as desiccated)
+- 1/3 cup unsweetened finely shredded coconut (also known as desiccated)

-- Preheat oven to 350 degrees F (176 C) and arrange nuts on a baking sheet.
-Toast for 8-12 minutes, or until light golden brown and fragrant.
+- Preheat oven to 350 degrees F (176 C) and arrange nuts on a baking sheet (or more baking sheets, as needed, if increasing batch size).
+Toast for 8-12 minutes or until light golden brown and fragrant.
 Set aside.

-- In the meantime, add dried mango to a mixing bowl and cover with warm water (don't skip this step or they'll be too tough to blend).
-Let soak for 5-7 minutes, or until soft and pliable, but not too soggy.
-Then drain and lay on a towel and pat off excess moisture.
+- In the meantime, add dried mango to a mixing bowl and cover with warm water (don’t skip this step or they’ll be too tough to blend).
+Let soak for 5-7 minutes or until soft and pliable but not too soggy.
+Then drain, lay on a towel, and pat off excess moisture.
 Set aside.

 - Add nuts to a food processor and mix into a fine meal.
 Remove from bowl and set aside.

 - Add pitted dates and soaked, dried mango to the food processor and mix until a rough paste/sticky dough forms.

 - Add nut meal back in, along with hemp seeds, shredded coconut, lime zest (optional), and sea salt.
 Mix until it forms a moldable dough.
 Add more coconut or hemp seed if it feels too sticky or wet.
 Add more dates if it’s too dry.